 Taking these thoughts with me, I travelled, with the other guys on the same team as me, to Amman.
 Here, I was one of many to be struck down by some rather bad gut troubles, that rendered me unavailable for the first day working in school.
 Thanks to some antibiotics and other drugs I was soon on the way to recovery.
 We were teaching in two schools, a boys and a girls, taking the christian religious instruction lessons for 10-18yr olds.
 It proved quite tricky to adapt the lessons for the different age profiles, and interest.
 Using Jonah, we tried to look at reasons we run away from god, prayer and the underlying truth of the book of jonah, that god loves and has compassion for all people, even our enemies.
 A hard lesson for Jonah to see compassion shown to his enemy, compassion he did not wish to see exerted, though he knew it would come if forgiveness was sought.

 It's difficult to know the worth of such work, taking lessons, that would take place whether we are there or not.
 In the evenings we had chance to get to know the local church young people and it was great to hear the leadership responsibilities these young people had taken on, leading sunday school and camps etc. It was fun visiting the local sights and making friends, and i hope our friendship and solidaritory was beneficial to a group of similarly aged people expressing a faith that is a minority in their country.
 I was encouraged at how passionate these people were about their faith and using their gifts to share their passions with children.
 It was also a pleasure to join them on their retreat as they sought teaching and reflection from the minister and encouragement in their leadership roles.
 Though I would dearly have loved some conversations around their experiential interpretation of the bible and how it might differ from someone who reads the bible remote from the geographical settings, and how indeed, expressing a faith in the minority effetcs them too.
 We learnt that they did not feel persecuted and in fact along with the population were quick to praise the king and the skill he uses in keeping the diverse peoples together.
-Jordan's population consits mainly of waves of refugees, the most recent being iraqi.
-The king ensure that the voices of the minorities remain in power, something that would never happen if all ruling powers were democratically elected.

 On reflection I'm pleased to have again experienced life in the middle east and made new friends.
 I've learnt a lot and felt encouraged by the people i met.
 I just hope that it has been recipricated and my presence has helped the faith journey of at least someone i encountered.
 There are plenty of pictures on flickr which can be found in my highway project set